AIgen-Solutions-s-r-l/resonance/project_journal/decisions/20250418-sigmoid-transformation-update.md

 ## Implementation
 The change was implemented by updating the midpoint parameter in the `score_to_percentage` method in `app/libs/job_matcher/job_validator.py`.
 The updated code was tested using the score analysis tools to verify the correct behavior.

+**Update (April 20, 2025)**: The midpoint parameter was further adjusted from 0.357 to 0.369 to meet the additional requirements.
+The change was tested using the `test_score_transformation.py` script, which confirmed that the new parameters produce the desired matching percentages.

 ## Related Documents
 - [Score Analysis README](../../tools/score_analysis_README.md)